openequella/openequella.github.io/guides/SecurityAdminGuide.md

 The Other page associates generic user entities with an action.
 These user entities represent groupings that cannot be easily specified using any of the other methods.

 #### Everyone
-Represents everyone who can access this instance of EQUELLA.
-This group includes everyone who can access an EQUELLA URL and comprises Guest and Logged in users.
+Represents everyone who can access this instance of openEQUELLA.
+This group includes everyone who can access an openEQUELLA URL and comprises Guest and Logged in users.
 #### The owner of the targeted object
 Represents object owners, typically object creators.
 #### Logged in users
-Represents users who are logged into this instance of EQUELLA.
+Represents users who are logged into this instance of openEQUELLA.
 #### Guest users
-Represents users who can access the EQUELLA URL without logging in.
+Represents users who can access the openEQUELLA URL without logging in.
 #### Single signed on with identifier
 Represents users who are logged on using the Shared Secrets plug-in.
 This option is mainly for use with third-party integrations.